SharpFocus Part 1: Understanding Code Through Data Flow

 - Find All References lists every mention of

-Return to the OrderProcessor.
-Place the cursor on _currentOrder in the guard if (_currentOrder == null) inside Validate and compute a backward slice.
-The slice includes:
+Go back to OrderProcessor.
+Put the cursor on _currentOrder in the if (_currentOrder == null) guard inside Validate, and ask for a backward slice.
+You get:

-- The loading statements themselves — both the cache hit and the repository fetch
+- The loading statements themselves, both the cache hit and the repository fetch

 - The guard

-if (_currentOrder == null)insideValidate— control flow that depends on the value _currentOrder.RequiresApproval = true;— a mutation based on the loaded dataawait SendToQueueAsync(_currentOrder!);— the value flowing into an external system_currentOrder.Status = OrderStatus.Completed;— a later mutation applied to the same object_currentOrder = null;inResetIfExpired— the point where the assignment’s influence stops
+if (_currentOrder == null)insideValidate, control flow that depends on the value _currentOrder.RequiresApproval = true;, a mutation based on the loaded dataawait SendToQueueAsync(_currentOrder!);, the value flowing into an external system_currentOrder.Status = OrderStatus.Completed;, a later mutation on the same object_currentOrder = null;inResetIfExpired, where the assignment’s influence stops

-Consider this code:
+Take this code:

 1